IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Pre-Installed Services

-There are three services pre-installed with every deployment of VMware Solutions Shared on IBM Cloud.
+There are three services pre-installed with every deployment of VMware Shared on IBM Cloud.
 While they are ready for consumption and use at any time, they are not free to use — if a customer wishes to make use of these services, they must activate a license and incur the costs associated with that add-on service.
 No additional charges will be leveed against customers who choose to not use the service.

 The pre-installed services include: